Jim Devlin: Banishment

 Led by Devlin and slugger George Hall, the Grays opened up a four-game lead in the NL pennant race by mid-August.
 However, the Grays suffered a horrendous road trip and endured a seven-game losing streak, which was characterized by uncharacteristic "bonehead" plays and poor pitching.
-The Grays relinquished their lead and eventually finished second, seven games behind the Boston Red Caps (who tore up the league afterwards, winning 20 of 21 games to end the season).
+The Grays relinquished their lead and eventually finished second, seven games behind the Boston Red Caps (who subsequently won 20 of 21 games to end the season).
 Meanwhile, certain Grays were seen around town wearing fancy new jewelry and ostentatiously dining at exclusive restaurants.

-At the end of the season, suspicion arose that players were being paid to intentionally lose games.
-This suspicion increased as the players performed very well in post-season exhibition matches and as the Louisville Courier-Journal discovered that utility infielder Al Nichols had received an abnormally high number of telegrams.
-Courier-Journal writer John Haldeman, who was the son of the team president and sometimes played second base in the team's exhibition games, was the first to publicly accuse the Grays of throwing games.
+At the end of the season, suspicion arose that Grays players were being paid to intentionally lose games.
+This suspicion increased as the players performed very well in postseason exhibition matches.
+Furthermore, the Louisville Courier-Journal discovered that utility infielder Al Nichols had received an abnormally high number of telegrams.
+Courier-Journal writer John Haldeman, who was the son of the Grays' president and who sometimes played second base in the team's exhibition games, was the first to publicly accuse the Grays of throwing games.
 Team vice president Charles Chase, who had earlier received but disregarded telegrams informing him that gamblers were betting against the Grays in certain games, began an investigation.
 Devlin and Hall confessed, and Chase demanded that his players allow him to inspect their telegrams.
-The telegrams confirmed that Nichols was coordinating the games with New York gamblers.
-Bill Craver, the team's shortstop, who was the only player to deny the request, citing lack of pay, and who carried a bad reputation from his days in the National Association, was presumed guilty by association and was suspended.
+The telegrams confirmed that Nichols was coordinating the games with New York City gamblers.
+Bill Craver, the team's shortstop, who was the only player to deny the request and who carried a bad reputation from his days in the National Association, was presumed guilty by association and was suspended.